gigawhitlocks/emacs-configs/README.md

   ;; allow use-package to install system tools via apt, brew (use-package use-package-ensure-system-package)

-  ;; sane keybindings from the start
-  (use-package general
-    :config
-    (general-evil-setup))

-  ;; hydra allows for sub-menus to pop up.. it's cool, and it's a dependency for sbt-hydra (use-package hydra)

   ;; these go in bootstrap because packages installed ;; with use-package use :diminish and :delight (use-package diminish)